Egyptian Symbols Of Protection – The Majestic of Egyptian protection symbols

 - Obelisk Egyptian symbol

-We will begin exploring some of the most amazing ancient Egyptian symbols:
+We will begin exploring some of the most amazing ancient Egyptian symbols of protection:

 One of the most famous and used symbols of ancient Egypt and the world.
 It’s a cross with a looped top in a key- like a shape, which represents eternal life, the morning sun, purifying, the life-giving power of water, clairvoyance, and the union of opposites like earth and heaven and male and female (Isis and Osiris).